skdelphix/maskdocs/docs/Securing_Sensitive_Data/Creating_Masking_Job.md

         * **Stop job on first occurrence** - (optional) To abort a job on first occurrence of nonconforming data.
 The default is for this check box to be clear.

+        !!! info
+            The job behavior depends on the setting specified in the **If Nonconforming data is encountered** field on the **Algorithm Settings** page.
+            If **Mark job as Failed** is selected then the job would be aborted on first occurrence of nonconforming data.
+            If **Mark job as Succeeded** is selected then the job will not be aborted.

     11. **Commit Size** — (optional) The number of rows to process before issuing a commit to the database.